 Snake tells Ocelot that he was asking to have his Makarov jam on him when he tries out an "Israeli Draw" on Snake.
-He did this intentionally, as he's actually on Snake's side and not trying to kill him.
+He did this intentionally, as he's actually on Snake's side and not trying to kill him, but has to keep up appearances.
+Him looking like an idiot is better than blowing his cover.

 It just recently occurred to this troper, Snake seems more interested in a box then he does Eva, and he spends most of the game with Eva staring at her exposed chest until the end where he finally looks at her face.
 When he first meets her and she asks if he trusts her.
 Snake outright says he does not know enough about EVA to trust her.
 Naked Snake is literally looking at the only fact that EVA is making known about herself.

-At the end of the game, the boss exposes her scar on her chest and abdomen, also revaling her breasts.
+At the end of the game, the Boss exposes her scar on her chest and abdomen, also revealing her breasts.
 Despite this obvious Absolute Cleavage, it does not come across as being fanservice.
 Why is that?
 Because Eva has been playing the role of Ms. Fanservice all along, with barely a scene going without her bosom being visible.
 At first it's titillating, but by the end of the game the player doesn't really care anymore.
-Hence, when The Boss finally shows some skin, the player just sees it for what it is: The Boss showing proof of her being a mother and the hell she's lived through.
+Hence, when the Boss finally shows some skin, the player just sees it for what it is: the Boss showing proof of her being a mother and the hell she's lived through.
 It's actually a brilliant way of maintaining The Boss' femininity without reducing her with objectification.

 To elaborate on an entry in awesome page; Cowboy in the Soviet Union?
 Really?
 That's a very telltale sign that Ocelot is ADAM, an American spy planted in enemy ranks.
 And Snake noticed this from the beginning.